EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.mask.md

 ### imProc.mask.replaceMaskedPixVal

-Replace the values of image pixels with specific bit mask
+Replace the values of image pixels which have specific bit mask

-    Replace the values of image pixels with specific bit mask
+    Replace the values of image pixels which have specific bit mask
     Input  : - An AstroImage object.
     - A cell array of mask bit names.
 Pixels in which this bits
     are on (any | or) will be set to ReplaceVal.